mdeweerd/openfixture/3dmodels/README.md

 They can be downloaded from the following sources and are subject to their respective licences.
 - https://grabcad.com/library/pogo-pins-1

+# Actual Pogo-pins

+- After inserting the P50-J1 pin in the R50-2W7 socket, the total extended length is about 21mm.
+The non moving part of the pin enters entirely in the socket.
+The moving part of the pin extends about 3.5mm from the end and retracts fully when pushed.
+  The R-50-2W7 is 13mm in length from the pin entry up to the retraction before the wire.
+  The Wire entry up to the retraction is 4.5mm, the total length of the socket is 17.5mm The extrusion on the R50-2W7 socket is 2.5mm from the edge

 # TODO

 - Add more pin heads;